bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 ## <a id="todo"></a>Todo

-* TODO: change to use [MemberAddressProvider SPI?](https://github.com/hazelcast/hazelcast/blob/3cede71cad1fe87312f0901ff77f903ed2d4383d/hazelcast/src/main/java/com/hazelcast/spi/MemberAddressProvider.java)
+* None at this time

 ## <a id="troubleshooting"></a> Troubleshooting